 Our proposed M/IC land use policy amendments are part of the study of the Greater Duwamish Manufacturing and Industrial Center that was released in December 2013.
 In addition to land use policy recommendations, the study analyzed existing conditions and past studies related to industrial lands.
 While preparing this study we met several times with a stakeholder advisory group of industrial businesses and landowners to share our findings and early recommendations.
 The recommendations in the study were prepared by our staff and do not necessarily reflect the views of the stakeholders we have been meeting with.

 The new policy recommendations in the Comprehensive Plan Study are intended to:

-After consulting with members of the community, DPD amended the draft Comprehensive Plan policies for industrial lands.
+After consulting with members of the community, OPCD amended the draft Comprehensive Plan policies for industrial lands.
 The policies as presented in the Draft Seattle 2035 Comprehensive Plan are: